DanEngelbrecht/sogo/README.md

 * Much more that I forgot to list...

 ## DONE
+* How to facilitate node specific buffer allocations for things like delay/reverb?
+Can be frame rate dependant
+  * GetNodePropertiesCallback - specify how much memory is needed based on max frame count per batch and frame rate
 * Move hash-based lookup of parameters out of code, core uses direct addressing by node index and parameter/trigger index.
 Authoring tool should allow for making "public named" parameters/triggers that can be used by the runtime outside the core, lookup is name (hash) to node + index.
 This makes it easier to keep core down and remove dependencies.
 * Nodes can now be named using the HAccess utility.
 Setting parameters with only knowing node name and parameter name is now supported without affecting core part.